 - Don’t click suspicious links on social media sites, even when the “special offer” comes from a friend.

 - Don’t fill online surveys that ask for your personal information.

 Christmas time is a good reason to be kind and generous with the less fortunate people around.
 That is why we find so many legitimate charity organizations appeal for money or food donations.
-At the same time, it is a good cover-up for scammers and online crooks to steal your money.
+At the same time, it is a good cover-up for winter holiday scammers and online crooks to steal your money.